confluence/python-textbok/doc/rough-notes.rst

 Broader Issues
 ==============

+* Scope!
+Where does it go?
+* docstrings need to be mentioned somewhere
+* file I/O -- just after print in ch2?

 * Add chapter on functions (before chapter 5 on classes)
   * Decorators!
 * Parameter passing
-* Scope!
-Where does it go?
-* docstrings need to be mentioned somewhere
 * Writing procedural code
 * Writing functional code
   * Nested functions